themesberg/flowbite/content/customize/theming.md

 ---
 layout: home
 title: Tailwind CSS Theming - Flowbite
-description: Use the theming options from the Tailwind CSS configuration file to override the default utility classes from Flowbite and change colors, fonts, and the default class values
+description: Use the theming options from Tailwind CSS to set native CSS theme variables to add new colors, fonts, spacings and create new utility classes to customize your project
 group: customize
 toc: true